themsaid/wink/readme.md

 You can add photos, code blocks, featured images, social media & SEO attributes, embedded HTML (YouTube Videos, Embedded Podcasts Episodes, Tweets, ...), and markdown!

-Wink is used to manage the [official Laravel blog](https://blog.laravel.com), [Diving Laravel](https://divinglaravel.com), and many more.
+Wink is used to manage the [Official Laravel blog](https://blog.laravel.com), [Diving Laravel](https://divinglaravel.com), and many more.

 ## Installation